Kev1nTang/QTM-347-Project/README.md

 | `RainTomorrow_Yes`     | Target variable: Will it rain tomorrow?
 (1 = Yes, 0 = No) | Binary      |

 ### Visualizations
-To start with, we explored our data with several visualizations:
+To start with, we can explore our data with several visualizations:

 <details>
   <summary>Click to expand</summary>